oveddan/ml-text/README.md

 First, we will run a model trained on Shakespeare text to generate some text that sounds like Shakespeare, using the code from the [TensorFlow.js](https://www.tensorflow.org/js/) [lstm text generation example,](https://github.com/tensorflow/tfjs-examples/tree/master/lstm-text-generation) which illustrates how to use and train a LSTM model to  generate random text based on the patterns in a text corpus such as Shakepeare or your own Facebook Posts.

-## Trying out gpt-2 in runway.ml

-Runway can be used to generate text using gpt-2, a state of the art text generation model.

-If runway is running, and gpt-2 is active, the script below can be run:

-    node gen_text_gpt2.js "Everybody betrayed me.
-I'm fed up with this world."

-Which will generate text with the prompt "Everybody betrayed me.
-I'm fed up with this world."

 ### Setting up the Code

 Download the code from this repository: